 Every day, life throws a whole range of challenges our way, whether it’s racing in a marathon, competing in your first triathlon, public speaking, or a stressful situation at work.

-I want share with you my secret to overcoming mental barriers and optimising your performance.
-It’s one of my secret weapons: I pull this one out of the weapon armoury every single day.
+I want to share with you my secret to overcoming mental barriers and optimizing your performance.
+It’s one of my secret weapons: I pull this one out of the armory every single day.

-The great news is you can apply this to any aspect of your business or your life.
+The great news is that you can apply this to any aspect of your business or life.
 It applies to everything you do.
-If you read this it will help you optimise your life: the mental, the physical and the emotional.
+If you read this, it will help you optimize your life - the mental, the physical, and the emotional.

 Before I get stuck into how you can add this secret weapon to your own arsenal, let’s quickly take a look at some neuroscience.
-Then we will get straight into my techniques for setting goals.
+Then we’ll get straight into my techniques for setting goals.

-Let’s start on the core of optimising your performance with goal setting.
+Let’s start on the core of optimizing your performance with goal-setting.

-It’s important to consider your former goals, the ones you have achieved, as well as the goals you haven’t been able to achieve.
-Being aware of your goals, your successes and challenges helps to build better goal-setting skills, and establishes a historical framework for developing more realistic goals.
+It’s important to consider your former goals – both the ones you have achieved as well as the goals you haven’t been able to.
+Being aware of your goals, successes, and challenges helps to build better goal-setting skills and establishes a historical framework for developing more realistic goals.

 The goal inventory should be evaluated with each goal being assessed for its appropriateness and possibility.
 A hierarchy of possible goals should be established for each classification.

-Next it’s important to evaluate the hierarchies of your possible goals and select your goals.
-When selecting our goals, consider the following criteria:
+Next, it’s important to evaluate the hierarchies of your possible goals and select them.
+When selecting your goals, consider the following criteria:

-Once your goals are selected, they should be formulated and analysed according to the following characteristics:
+Once your goals are selected, they should be formulated and analyzed according to the following characteristics:

-For many years I have used the S.M.A.R.T as way of setting goals.
-Another method I have borrowed from Dr Jeff Brown is the following:
+For many years I have used the S.M.A.R.T method as a way of setting goals.
+Another method I have borrowed from Dr. Jeff Brown is the following: